SoftwareAG/sagdevops-templates/templates/sag-cc-builder-repos/README.md

 -->

-# Command Central Product and Fix Repositories
+# Software AG Repositories for the Command Central Docker Builder

-Use this template to add product and fix repositories in Command Central.
+Use this template to add public Software AG product and fix repositories to use with the Command Central Docker builder.

 ## Requirements

+None.

 ### Supported Software AG releases